Tolchester Beach, Maryland

 Tolchester Beach is an unincorporated community located on the eastern shore of the Chesapeake Bay in Kent County, Maryland, United States.
 Established in 1877, it was formerly a popular resort.

 Tolchester Beach is located just north of Rock Hall.
 The resort was closed in 1962.

 In the late 1800s, Tolchester Beach was a popular tourist destination for residents of Baltimore and other areas served by the Chesapeake Bay steamships.
-The beach had hotels, restaurants, games, picnics, horse-racing, and an amusement park with a merry-go-round and a roller coaster.
+The beach had hotels, restaurants, games, picnics, horse-racing, and an amusement park with a merry-go-round and a roller coaster called Whirl Pool Dips.